palladius/puppet-rump/README.md

 INSTALL
 -------

-    sudo apt-get install rubygems git                          # or whichever suits you to have GEMS available sudo gem install rump puppet                               # dont use debian puppet, might be obsolete! rump clone git://github.com/palladius/puppet-rump          # Get the repo (and sub-repo) cd puppet-rump
+    sudo apt-get install rubygems git libopenssl-ruby          # or whichever suits you to have GEMS available sudo gem install rump puppet liquid                        # dont use debian puppet, might be obsolete! rump clone git://github.com/palladius/puppet-rump          # Get the repo (and sub-repo) cd puppet-rump
     #rump freeze                                               # if you want a puppet-code-less client